kubevirt/community/design-proposals/mass_machine_type_transition.md

 ## User Stories
-As a cluster-admin, I want an automated way to update the machine type of all VMs to be compatible with CentOS Stream X without interrupting my workflow.
+As a cluster-admin, I want an automated way to update the machine type of all VMs with unsupported machine types without interrupting my workflow.
-As a cluster-admin, I want to be able to include only certain VMs to be updated (e.g. by namespace).
+As a cluster-admin, I want to be able to include only certain VMs to be updated (e.g. by namespace, label-selector).
 As a cluster-admin, I want to be in control of the behavior of running VMs being updated; I can determine whether I want to manually restart running VMs being updated or let the automation restart all of them for me.